15 Hidden And Under-The-Radar Cocktail Bars In Singapore To Discover

 Contact: 8897-4575

-Agave and rice spirits are the specialities at Cat Bite Club
+Agave and rice spirits are the specialties at Cat Bite Club.

-What you can expect: Cat Bite Club highlights two well-loved alcohol categories deeply rooted in terroir (the natural environment in which liquor is produced): agave and rice spirits.
+What to expect: Cat Bite Club highlights two well-loved alcohol categories deeply rooted in terroir (the natural environment in which liquor is produced): agave and rice spirits.
 The bar aims to create buzz around these unique products, showcasing their flavours through the cocktail programme.

 How to find it: Keep an eye out for the sign of a grinning Cheshire cat outlined by red neon lights along Duxton Road.
 Once you spot it, head straight into Monument Coffee, with the bar located behind its curtains.